 Apartments come in many shapes and sizes, not to mention prices, so it’s important to understand all your available choices if you are searching for a place to rent.
 When moving out on your own, a studio or one-bedroom apartment are your most likely choices, especially if this is your first time renting.
-The two options are quite similar, but here are some crucial differences for you to keep in mind when out hunting for the perfect apartment.
+The two options are quite similar, but here are some crucial differences for you to keep in mind when out hunting for the perfect apartment to call home.

 What is a studio apartment?